jonaslagoni/jonaslagoni/README.md

 </details>

 ## Writings
-I am using [eventstack.tech/posts](https://eventstack.tech/posts) as my personal sanctuary for writing stuff about projects, updates, and different tech stuff.
+I am using [eventstack.tech/posts](https://eventstack.tech/posts) as my personal sanctuary for writing stuff about projects, updates, and different tech stuff, but can also be found in the wild.

 Here is an overview of the subjects so far:
 - Automated code generation ([introduction](https://eventstack.tech/posts/automated-utopia), [versioning](https://eventstack.tech/posts/automated-utopia-versioning), for [TypeScript libraries](https://eventstack.tech/posts/automated-utopia-typescript), for [.NET libraries](https://eventstack.tech/posts/automated-utopia-dotnet))